-ccording to Section 42 of the Code, the rent of a tax credit unit must also be restricted for an owner to be eligible to claim the tax credit.
-A unit is considered to be rent restricted when the gross rent for the household is restricted whereby it is deemed affordable to low-to-moderate income households.
+According to Section 42 of the Code, the rent of a tax credit unit must also be restricted for an owner to be eligible to claim the tax credit.
+A unit is rent restricted when the gross rent for the household is restricted whereby it is deemed affordable to low-to-moderate income households.
 In doing so, participants of the HTC program must establish a gross rent, which is the tenant's rent contribution plus utility allowance and any mandatory charges, that does not exceed the program's maximum rent limits, which is 30 percent of the imputed income limitation.
 70

-6.2 RENT LIMITS
+6.2 RENTLIMITS

-In accordance with the Omnibus Budget Reconciliation Act of 1989, since 1990, the rent limits for a low-income unit is based on an imputed household size, which is determined by the number of bedrooms in the unit.
-In order to calculate the rent limit utilizing this method, the IRS established a basis for the number of people to occupy a unit.
+In accordance with the Omnibus Budget Reconciliation Act of 1989, since 1990, the rent limits for a low-income unit are based on an imputed household size, which is determined by the number of bedrooms in the unit.
+To calculate the rent limit utilizing this method, the IRS established a basis for the number of people to occupy a unit.
 This basis established an "imputed occupancy" assumption for each unit size of 1.5 persons, 1.0 person for efficiency units.
 71